Willgunter/Discord-Clone/README.md

-## Stack: MongoDB, Express, Angular, Node.js
+## Description

 An independent coding project for my resume, serving as a replica of the widely used platform Discord
+Tech Stack: MongoDB, Express, Angular, and Node.js (MEAN)

 ## Ideas (check when completed)